izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

     - "REPL"
     - "Tutorial"
 ---
 The idea is pretty simple.
 Given the URL to a Youtube video, the script spews out it's thumbnail.
-[See this lovely image?](https://www.youtube.com/watch?v=U-iEK0mlmuQ) It would make for a perfect wallpaper and I wrote the script that does just that.
+[See this lovely image?](https://www.youtube.com/watch?v=U-iEK0mlmuQ) It would make for a perfect wallpaper and I wrote a script that does just that.

 How would Python render it possible, you'd ask?
 By working hand-in-hand with [Youtube API](https://developers.google.com/youtube/v3/), of course!
 I should seriously reconsider becoming a clown.
 I have a hunch that it would come as natural to me.
 Let's face it - my nose naturally turns red when it's cold and my feet are enormously large.
-Which in turn implies...
+Which implies...

 ## Is it by chance an apple pie?
 ...that they would fit those funky clown shoes just perfectly.
 Oh, the pie. _Right_.

 API stands for _Application Programming Interface_.
 Be prepared for more mumbo-jumbo gibberish down the road.
 When I use the term, I mean a subset of a service's funcionality that your script can make use of.
 The use case covered by this tutorial can be brought to life because Youtube API **(the service)** provides an endpoint to download the thumbnail given the video ID.
 Programmatically speaking it's nothing more than a function.
-It yields some output **(the thumbnail resource)** given some parameters **(the Youtube video ID)** or lack thereof.
+It yields some output **(the thumbnail)** given some parameters **(the Youtube video ID)** or lack thereof.

 To interact with aforementioned API we are going to use a [Google API](https://developers.google.com/api-client-library/python/start/get_started) wrapper - a Python abstraction for the API.
 It acts like any other library and I believe that it greatly simplifies the task as it doesn't require performing a HTTP call explicitly.
-It can be conveniently installed from a CLI using pip:
+It can be conveniently installed from a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) using pip - the default Python's package manager:

 {{< highlight bash >}}
 pip install google-api-python-client
 {{< / highlight >}}

 We are also going to need an API key - our license to use the interface.
 [Here](https://developers.google.com/youtube/v3/getting-started#before-you-start) are detailed instruction on how to obtain it.
-You will be prompted for your project name and in case you were looking for a catchy name, _big-potential-216709_ should work just well.
+You will be prompted for your project name.
+In case you were looking for a catchy name, you should be fine with _big-potential-216709_.

 ## REPL {{% icon color="red" icon="heart" %}}
 Seriously, I think that it's one of the best things about Python.
-It allows you to test all your crazy ideas in a sandbox manner.
-I love to have it open while I work on my code, as it helps me to figure out empirically how a certain method behaves.
+It allows you to test all your crazy ideas in sandbox manner.
+I always have it open while I work on my code, as it helps me to figure out empirically how a certain method behaves.
 It also simplifies comming up with an algorithm, as it allows you to examine a code snippet in isolation.
-The fact that it evaluates your expressions as you enter them (that's what [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) stands for) means responsiveness and it makes the whole experience really fluid and enjoyable, as far as my opinion goes.
+The fact that it evaluates your expressions as you enter them (that's what [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) stands for) means responsiveness and it makes the whole experience enjoyably fluid.

-You can [invoke it](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode) by simply typing the following command in your favourite shell:
+You can [invoke it](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode) by typing the following command in your favorite shell:

 {{< highlight bash >}}
 python